TrademarkTrademark

 How Scalr Provides Comprehensive Terraform Audit Logs

-While Terraform itself performs actions, it doesn't inherently provide a centralized, persistent audit logging system that captures the full spectrum of user and administrative activities.
-This is where a platform like Scalr becomes essential.
-Scalr is designed with auditing at its core, capturing every event that occurs within the platform.
+Terraform performs the actions, but it doesn't give you a centralized, persistent audit logging system that captures the full range of user and administrative activity.
+That's where a platform like Scalr comes in.
+Scalr is built around auditing, and it captures every event that happens on the platform.

 Scalr automatically generates detailed audit logs for all the critical events, from user logins to variable creation and run approvals.
-These logs can be streamed to external logging platforms for administrators and security teams to consume.
+You can stream these logs to external logging platforms for administrators and security teams to consume.
 Audit logs and audit log streaming are part of Scalr's Enterprise tier; if compliance evidence is on your roadmap, plan for that when choosing a plan.

 Centralizing Terraform Audit Logs